EUPHW daily themes

 The result is a structural gap: public health strategies operate at population level, while primary care responds at individual level.
 Communities experience the consequences in everyday life.
 Bridging these levels is essential.
 Through collaboration with WHO on mental health capacity building, work is underway to strengthen the interface between public mental health functions and primary health care.
 This includes a shift towards community-based, primary care-anchored models that strengthen mental health competencies, integrate dedicated (public) mental health professionals and improve coordination with specialist services.
 However, this requires investment in cross-sectoral capacity building, sufficient financing, community infrastructure and robust mental health data monitoring (WHO Regional Office for Europe, 2025).

 Beyond the required robust data and theoretical framework, policy approaches such as the whole-of-society approach show promise.
-As the question is not only how to treat mental illness more effectively, but how to embed mental well-being into societal structures.
+The question is not only how to treat mental illness more effectively, but how to embed mental well-being into societal structures.
 The whole-of-society approach recognizes the shared responsibility of peers, governments, health and social care providers, schools, and communities.
-School- and community-based mental health programs, digital literacy initiatives, and gender-responsive strategies are crucial in mitigating risk and promoting resilience, especially among young people.
+School- and community-based mental health programs, digital literacy initiatives, and gender-responsive strategies are relevant in mitigating risk and promoting resilience, especially among young people.

 However, sustainable investment is needed, which must prioritise upstream prevention, workforce support and community-based models of care.